 Public hospitals in Jordan usually have up-to-date technology at their disposal and are serviced by knowledgeable doctors.
 However, like many other public healthcare systems around the world, the Jordanian public sector faces its share of problems.
 In the past, the chief complaint among those using the service has been long waiting times, but lately, this issue has begun to escalate.

 Private healthcare in Jordan

 While the public sector usually offers medical treatment equal to the quality of treatment offered in the private sector, many expats prefer to utilise private healthcare facilities.
 Expats often find that some public hospitals can be a bit sparse in terms of comfort and privacy, so those who can afford it usually feel that private facilities are more of a pleasant experience.
-In addition, waiting periods tend to be shorter in private hospitals.
+In addition, waiting periods tend to be much shorter at private hospitals.

 Pharmacies in Jordan

 There are many pharmacies throughout Jordan, some of which are open after hours.
 Pharmacists should be able to dispense basic medical advice, but not all will speak English.
-Many medications are available over the counter but expats may be surprised to find that some medicines are restricted – for example, anything containing codeine can only be purchased using a prescription.
+Many medications are available over the counter but expats may be surprised to find that some medicines are restricted – for instance, anything containing codeine can only be purchased using a prescription.

 Health insurance in Jordan

 Public healthcare in Jordan is funded by the government and mandatory contributions from the country's workforce.
 A monthly deduction is taken from the salaries of all employees in Jordan.
 These employees are then granted access to social security, which entitles them to free or subsidised healthcare.

 Although treatment in the private sector is still a fraction of the cost of the same treatment in other countries, most expats nevertheless take out health insurance to cover the costs incurred.
 Expats under an international insurance policy should ensure that their cover is comprehensive, and if living outside of Amman, it is recommended that expats choose a policy that includes emergency transport to Amman.